microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 }
 ```

-Once we created an object to store the test data and a class that exposes a collection test cases, we use the XUnit `MemberData` attribute instead of `InlineData` to feed the data into the test:
+Once we created an object to store the test data and a class that exposes a collection test cases, we use the XUnit `MemberData` attribute instead of `InlineData` to feed the data into the test, the first parameter for `MemeberData` is the name of the static function that returns the collection of test cases and the second attribute is the type of the class that exposes this method.

 ```csharp
 [Theory]